rapidminer/python-rapidminer/docs/api/Server.md

 Server.get_projects()
 ```

-Gets information of the available projects in the Server instance.
+Gets information of the available projects in the AI Hub instance.